 However, Snyder does go on to say that in addition to substituting spices for table salt, small amounts of high-quality salt that has still retained trace minerals is okay.
 But again, she doesn't recommend being heavy-handed with your sprinkle.

-Even though our natural inclination might want to lead us to our beds (and not the gym), getting up and moving (even if it's just a brisk, 20-minute walk) can help ease the discomfort of bloating and help spike your digestion.
-That said, if you're in want of a quick de-bloating remedy, Bebe Ding, fitness expert and co-founder of CruBox recommends completing as many rounds of these four exercises in eight minutes as possible and repeating the routine twice.
+Getting up and moving (even if it's just a brisk, 20-minute walk) can help ease the discomfort of bloating and spike your digestion.
+That said, if you're in want of a quick de-bloating remedy, Bebe Ding, fitness expert and cofounder of CruBox, recommends completing as many rounds of these four exercises in eight minutes as possible and repeating the routine twice.